-I don’t usually pick up hitchikers.
-Something I was told not to do when I was young…and reinforced by watching more than a few of those movies where picking up a hitchiker never leads to a happy ending.
+I don’t usually pick up hitchhikers.
+Something I was told not to do when I was young…and reinforced by watching more than a few of those movies where picking up a hitchhiker leads to a less than happy ending.

-Anyway, I was getting onto I-91 this afternoon, the sun was beating down and there he stood on the side of the on ramp.
-Before I really thought about what I was doing I had pulled over and he was quicly making his way toward the car.
+Anyway, I was getting onto I-91 this afternoon, the sun was beating down and there he stood on the side of the on-ramp.
+Before I really thought about what I was doing I had pulled over and he was quickly making his way toward the car.
 As Eddie got in he looked to be in his late 50’s, early 60’s.
-As we began to speak I could tell there was an interesting story there…if only I could get to it.
+Immediately I could tell there was an interesting story there…if only I could get to it.

 “So, what has you walking today?”
 “Oh, I have been walking the Appalachian trial and my knees started to hurt and so I decided it was not fun anymore and am heading home.”
 “How long have you been walking?”
 “I started walking in Georgia months ago.
 Don’t know why I started really, I’ve walked the entire thing once before.”
 “You know that is one of my life goals…to walk the entire trail…I’m not sure why, but I would really like to do that…maybe with my son.”
 “Well, go do it…I have lived my life like an adventure…don’t know why I just have.”

-A few miles later I dropped Eddie off at the on ramp for the Mass Pike.
-He was hitchining it to Syracuse, NY where he had family he was planning to stay with.
+A few miles later I dropped Eddie off at the on-ramp for the Mass Pike.
+He was hitching it to Syracuse, NY where he had family he was planning to stay with.

-I looked in the mirror as I pulled away…one guy on the side of the road with nothing but a pack on his back and a destination in mind, with no idea how he was going to get there.
+I looked in the mirror as I pulled away…one guy on the side of the road with nothing but a pack on his back and a destination in mind.
+No clear idea how he was going to get there.

 It may sound crazy but I would love to take the time and give it a shot.
 “I live life as if it were an adventure”